OSUGliders/gliderfs/organization.md

 We try our best to keep everything organized in a logical structure with appropriate metadata.

-What is `grg/` for?
-It is for raw data, processed data, project-related metadata, and the code required to generate processed data from raw data.

-What is `grg/` not for?
-It is not for personal analysis projects.

 ## Top level structure

 The top level directory in our "[hot](https://www.geeksforgeeks.org/system-design/differences-between-hot-data-and-cold-data-system-design/)" storage drive is `grg/`.